 Recently Sam Harris and Noam Chomsky attempted an email debate though it never really got going.
-This was either because Chomsky is too old to follow complex arguments, started off fuming from previous criticisms and his mind never being able to settle thereafter, or he wilfully misunderstood and misrepresented Harris’s opinions.
-I’m pretty sure it was the latter, especially as he did something similar to Christopher Hitchens years ago when he wasn’t quite so old.
-Still, he did at times sound like a tedious old bore, constantly repeating his boast that he has a long history of fighting (alleged) injustice, so maybe the whole exchange was a flop partly due to Chomsky’s age, partly due to his to crankiness and partly due to his wilful dishonesty.
+This could have been because Chomsky is now too old to follow complex arguments, or because he was still fuming about past criticisms Harris had made about him, or because Chomsky was determined to misrepresented and misunderstand Harris from the outset.
+I’m pretty sure it was the latter, especially as he did something similar to Christopher Hitchens years ago when he wasn’t so old.
+Even so, he did at times sound like a tedious old bore, constantly repeating his boast that he has a long history of fighting (alleged) injustice, so maybe the whole exchange was a flop partly due to Chomsky’s age, partly due to his to crankiness and partly due to his wilful dishonesty.
 I thought Sam Harris for his part conducted himself well and did his best to have an honest exchange of ideas.

 It turns out that many people saw the whole thing differently.
 They were of the opinion that Chomsky had wiped the floor with Harris and had ‘undressed him’.
 This got me wondering about the mindset of Chomsky supporters and why they think as they do.
 My thoughts went like this: